manusanchev/codember-23/README.md

 # Codember challenges '23
 Test and benchmark with vitest.
-All my solutions are code with Javascript
+All my solutions are coded with Javascript

 ## Benchmark challenge 1